 You are His beautiful work in progress!

-PS: As an Amazon Affiliate, some posts in Mustard Seed Blog contain clickable links to books and Audible books in Amazon that I personally recommend; I receive a small commission for purchases made through links in my website. 👇🏻
+PS: As an Amazon Affiliate, some posts in Mustard Seed Blog contain clickable links to products in Amazon that I personally recommend; I receive a small commission for purchases made through links in my website at no cost to you. 👇🏻